-Here’s a breakdown of the latest job numbers along with key takeaways to help employers plan for the months ahead.
+Here’s our breakdown of the latest job numbers, along with key takeaways to help employers plan for the months ahead.

-- Combined food prep and serving workers (including fast food)
+- Food prep and serving workers (including fast food)

 - Waiters and waitresses

 While these are all positive signals, Santangelo reminds us that this industry isn’t out of the weeds yet.
 “It is important to keep in mind that the pandemic has had a significant impact on the leisure and hospitality industry, and that, while consumers seem eager to return to pre-2020 normality, it will still take time for the industry to fully cover,” he says.
 “While the industry has made progress in adding jobs over the past several months, it is still below pre-pandemic levels (down 410,000 jobs).
 Additionally, the recent rise in inflation may create challenges for businesses in the industry as they try to balance rising costs with the need to attract and retain more workers.”